Skip to Content

 Additionally, your dog can become more hostile against other female dogs and show heightened interest in male dogs.
 Urine marking, excitement, and repeated genital licking indicate that an animal is ready to mate.

-When a Golden Retriever is in heat, additional love and love and care are needed.
-Your dog will change physically and emotionally over the season, so you’ll need to give her extra attention.
+When a Golden Retriever is in the menstrual period, additional love and care are needed.
+Your dog will change physically and emotionally over the season, so you must give her extra attention.

 1. Keep your dog engaged to distract her from the discomfort of the hormonal changes during the heat period.
 Playing games, offering treat-filled toys, or taking short walks can help keep her happy and calm.